Tropical Storm Christine (1973): Meteorological history

 Tropical Storm Christine originated from a tropical wave over Africa in late-August.
 As it neared the Atlantic Ocean, the wave spawned a tropical depression inland at 14.0°W, over the country of Guinea, on August 25.
+The formation of this depression was farther east than any other tropical cyclone on record in the Atlantic hurricane basin.
 This was unlike most cyclone producing waves which travel several hundred miles over water before spawning a depression.
 Tracking nearly due west, the depression moved over water several hours later and bypassed the Cape Verde Islands on August 27.

 The following day, the depression intensified into a tropical storm; however, advisories were not issued by the National Hurricane Center (NHC) on the system until August 30 because of the lack of reconnaissance aircraft data.
 It was determined that Christine had become a tropical storm by this time after receiving reports of gale-force winds from a German cargo ship in the vicinity of the storm.
 The first advisory from the NHC came after a reconnaissance plane found sustained winds of 50 mph (85 km/h) and a barometric pressure of 1007 mbar (hPa; 29.74 inHg).
 At that time, Christine was located roughly 1000 mi (1,500 km) east of Trinidad.
 Although the storm was relatively disorganized by this point, satellite imagery showed large outer bands extending hundreds of miles (kilometres) from the storm.

 By August 31, the storm began to slow and turn towards the west-northwest.
 The NHC noted that they did not have a firm grip on the storm and were unsure of its future track and intensity.
 Below average sea surface temperatures ahead of the system would hamper significant development.
 Continuing on this track, Christine gradually intensified and on September 2, the storm attained its peak intensity just below hurricane-status while situated roughly 300 mi (500 km) east of Guadeloupe.
 At this time, a reconnaissance aircraft recorded sustained winds of 70 mph (110 km/h) and a minimum pressure of 996 mbar (hPa; 29.41 inHg).
 Shortly after Christine attained this intensity, increasing wind shear caused the storm to weaken as it neared the Leeward Islands.

 The NHC noted that a trough ahead of Christine would determine the future of the storm.
 This trough would either merge with the storm and allow significant intensification, or remain separate and cause Christine to dissipate.
 By September 3, the low-level circulation had been displaced from all convective activity and Christine weakened to a tropical depression.
 Several hours after weakening, the depression passed over Antigua with winds of 35 mph (55 km/h).
 The following day, the system degenerated into a tropical wave near the northeastern coast of the Dominican Republic.
 The remnants of Christine were monitored by the NHC for several days before dissipating near the trough on September 6.